-Ideally, you want to wear yoga tops and leggings that are lightweight, moisture-wicking, and fast-drying.
+For women, you want to wear a comfortable sports bra or a crop top paired with capris or leggings that are lightweight, moisture-wicking, and fast-drying.
 Thinner, silkier-feeling leggings are usually a clue to how quickly they will dry.
 You will be sweating, so wearing yoga clothes that are breathable and nonrestrictive will go a long way.

 Teeki has historically always been a favorite for hot yoga pants because they dry fast.
 However, there are a lot of other great brands to branch out to.
 Their basic "hot pant" (which is actually a legging) are perfect for staying cool and comfortable during class- plus they dry super fast!